The role of a journalist is to research, shape and share relevant information and memorable stories with readers.

 How to Structure your Visualized Article Infographic

-Once you have picked your favorite template, it’s time to start thinking about how to structure your content and design.
+Once you sign up for Piktochart and pick your favorite template, it’s time to start thinking about how to structure your content and design.
 Our recommendation is you should approach it as if you are writing an essay for school: it has to have a clear separation between title, introduction, content and conclusion.

 Start by creating your header, which in essence, is the title of your infographic.
 It’s the first thing users read, so it should be clear, concise and attractive, and should summarize what the infographic is about.
 For instance, if your infographic is about 10 simple paleo recipes, a fantastic title could be ‘Delicious Paleo Recipes’.
 Simple.
 Concise.
 Illustrative.